by Scott Mehl © Unofficial Royalty 2016

 King Carol II was the first King of Romania to be born in Romania, and the first member of the Romanian royal family to be brought up in the Orthodox faith.
 His predecessors were both born in Germany and had been permitted to remain members of the Roman Catholic church.

 On August 31, 1918, Carol married Joanna “Zizi” Lambrino, the daughter of a Romanian general, at the Cathedral Church of Odesa, Ukraine, Russia.
-The marriage had not been sanctioned by the King, nor was it welcomed by the Romanian people.
-The marriage was annulled seven months later, but the couple continued to live together, and the following year, in January 1920, they had a son – Mircea Gregor Carol Lambrino (later known as Prince Mircea Grigore Carol of Romania).
+The marriage was not sanctioned by King Carol I and was unwelcome by the Romanian people.
+Seven months later, the marriage was annulled but the couple continued to live together.
+The following year, in January 1920, they had a son Mircea Gregor Carol Lambrino, later known as Prince Mircea Grigore Carol of Romania.

-The following year, on March 10, 1921, Carol married his second-cousin, Princess Helen of Greece, the daughter of King Constantine I of the Hellenes and Princess Sophie of Prussia.
+The following year, on March 10, 1921, Carol married his second cousin, Princess Helen of Greece, the daughter of King Constantine I of the Hellenes and Princess Sophie of Prussia.
 They had one son:

 Carol made no efforts to hide his affair, and it quickly caused great controversy in Romania.
 Knowing that the Romanian constitution barred him from marrying her, on December 28, 1925, Carol renounced his rights to the Romanian throne.
-Once ratified by the parliament, this left his young son Mihai the as heir-apparent.
+Once ratified by the parliament, this left his young son Mihai as heir-apparent.

 On July 20, 1927, King Ferdinand died, and Mihai became King of Romania at just six years old.
 Several months later, Carol asked Helen for a divorce.
 After initially refusing, she was later advised to agree and their marriage was formally dissolved on June 21, 1928.